ashn-dot-dev/site/src/blog/2022-08-21-c-reverse-for-loop-iteration.md

-Reverse For-Loop Iteration in C
+Reverse For-Loop Iteration In C
 ===============================

 One can reverse-iterate from `N-1` down to `0` in C using a for-loop of the